Heinz trades targeted by SEC unauthorized -Cayman Islands firm

-NEW YORK (Reuters) - A Cayman Islands entity at the center of a U.S. investigation into possible insider trading in ketchup maker H.J.
+NEW YORK, Sept 17 (Reuters) - A Cayman Islands entity at the center of a U.S. investigation into possible insider trading in ketchup maker H.J.
 Heinz Co said trades placed in its Swiss bank account were done by someone without permission.

 The U.S. Securities and Exchange Commission sued unknown traders over the suspicious trading in February.
 Soon after, a federal judge froze the assets at a bank account at Goldman Sachs & Co in Switzerland.